VCSTDN2024/imad5112-assignment-2-st10479733Vutlhari/README.md

 a nextButton, a retry button and an exit button.
 When the user opens the app a welcome screen will be displayed with a start button, They will have to press the start button to take them to the next screen, in that next screen the user will start the quiz by pressing the question button which will display the question on the question textview the true and false button will be enabled and the next button will be disabled, This is created to ensure the user answers the question before clicking next which will generate a new question.
 When the user either clicks True/False for the question a result will be displayed either correct or incorrect in the result textview, after the user is done answering the questions they will click on the next button and the score screen will be displayed.
-Now the score screen will display the score they got over the total and a review of the answers they correct and wrong, a retry button which will the user back to the quiz screen to retry the questions and an exit button to exit the screen.
+Now the score screen will display the score they got over the total, a message text and a review of the answers they correct and wrong, a retry button which will the user back to the quiz screen to retry the questions and an exit button to exit the screen.

 #Github Actions- our aeroplane mastermind✈️
 Github Actions is used to ensure that our app is working effectively with no limitations.